 - Executive Meddling: 9/11 happened when the production already started.
 You can imagine how making an animated movie with an Arab main character would look in that climate.
 This led to extensive distancing from the source material, and, in turn, certain critics panned it for being an In Name Only gimmick.

-Genre-Killer: The film's low financial success caused Dreamworks to abandon 2D animation completely, turning to CGI movies such as Shrek.
-Interestingly, the 2002 Treasure Planet did the exact same thing to Disney, causing them to leave traditional animation for the Computer-generated variety.
-These two events combined might be why this blend of animation has never been seen since.
-However, as mentioned above, both movies have since achieved moderate "cult hit" status, suggesting there might be some other reason for their less-than-stellar financial performance.
+- Genre-Killer: The film's low box office returns caused DreamWorks to abandon hand-drawn animation completely, (at least in films), turning to CGI movies such as Shrek.
+Interestingly, 2002's Treasure Planet did the exact same thing to Disney, causing them to leave traditional animation for the computer-generated variety.
+And in the background if it all, Titan A.E. flopped two years earlier, trying to win a duel with Treasure Planet and instead killing "independent" animation.
+These three events combined might be why this blend of animation was never attempted again for 14 years, until My Little Pony: The Movie (2017), which grossed $61 million worldwide against a $6.5 million budget.
+However, as mentioned above, all three movies have since achieved moderate "cult classic" status, suggesting there might be some other reason for their less-than-stellar financial performance.

 - Invisible Advertising: If you were around at the time, do you recall seeing even a single advertisement for this film?

 - So My Kids Can Watch: Michelle Pfeiffer took on the role of the villain in the film at the request of her children.